yorickpeterse/yorickpeterse.com/source/articles/friendship-ended-with-the-garbage-collector.html.md

 creating a reference, you increment a counter stored in the owned value the reference points to.
 When the reference goes out of scope, the count is reduced.
 When an owned value goes out of scope and its reference count is not zero, the program terminates with an error (which I'll refer to as a "panic").
-A crucial detail is that incrementing reference counts doesn't require traversing object graphs.

 Of course this approach has its own downside: a program may panic at when dropping an owned value, if it still has one or more references pointing to it.